 - Be aware of what acrylic paint and other products you have and what they contain, so you know how to safely store and dispose of the materials.

 - Seek non-toxic paints when purchasing.
-Check the label always!
+Check the label and material safety data sheet always!

 Remember that with a bit of background information on what is in acrylic paints, you are better informed and can make your own decisions.